How AI is Changing User Experience

 Alegra Cuts Support Costs Through Conversational AI

 The AI assistant understands requests in natural language and then fetches data from relevant systems behind the scenes.
-It handles the majority of routine cases automatically without needing human involvement.
+It handles the majority of routine cases automatically, eliminating the need for human involvement.

 Benefits include: